informatica-unica/ocaml-challenge/4/dfa/README.md

   final = [1;2] }
 ;;
 ```
-We also use the following functions to compare sets:
+In the asserts, we will use the following functions to compare sets:
 ```ocaml
 let subseteq l l' = List.fold_right (fun x y -> if List.mem x l' then y else false) l true;;

 let equals l l' = subseteq l l' && subseteq l' l;;
 ```

-The project requires to implement the followinfg functions.
+The project requires to implement the following functions on FSAs.

 ## Get labels